 Offshore Accident Lawyer – Louisiana -Texas

-Do you need a good lawyer for an offshore accident that caused a death, or serious neck, back or brain injury?
+Do you need a good lawyer for an offshore oil rig or platform accident that caused a death, or serious neck, back or brain injury?

 This is Hugh Howerton and for 30 years I have helped injured people.
 Do I claim to be the best lawyer in the world?
 No, I won’t lie to you.

-But I work hard for my clients, have got them big settlements, and don’t screw them around.
+But I work hard for my clients and have got them big settlements.
+I promise not to lie to you or screw you around.

 The truth is facts proving the oil company at fault not smooth talking lawyers are the reasons an oil company pays an injured worker a big settlement.